tikv/rfcs/text/2018-10-25-batch-split.md

 okay for a large Region.

 So if the size of Region is larger than `region_max_size * batch_split_limit *
-2`, TiKV uses approximate way to produce split keys.
+2`, TiKV uses an approximate way to produce split keys.
 The approximate way is quite similar to the algorithm we describe above, but to estimate TiKV uses approximate size of the Region and the number of keys in the Region's range to calculate the average distance between two SST property keys, and produces a